liferay-search/liferay-docs/en/developer/frameworks/articles/front-end-development/02-themes/04-extending-themes/04-packaging-independent-ui-resources-for-your-site.markdown

 If you want to edit or style these standard UI components, you must create a Theme Contributor and add your modifications on top.
-You can also add new UI components to @product@ by creating a Theme Contributor.
+You can also add new UI components to @sharepoint@ by creating a Theme Contributor.
 This article shows how to create a Theme Contributor module.

 Follow these steps to create a Theme Contributor: